NEWCASTLE WITCHES HISTORY AND FOLKLORE

 HOW THE NEWCASTLE WITCH TRIALS TRULY STARTED!

-Its believed that the Newcastle witchcraft trails started at Inverkeithing where the puritan minister Walter Bruce demonstrated an interest in witch hunting, being suspended for preaching that witches walked among the common people, they cursed and killed cattle and fed infant babies to the devil and lay with him and they too ate the flesh of dead children, this seems to have came from France who Scotland was very close with.
+Its believed that the Newcastle witchcraft trails started at Inverkeithing where the puritan minister Walter Bruce demonstrated an interest in witch hunting, being suspended for preaching that witches walked among the common people, they cursed and killed cattle and fed infant babies to the devil and lay with him and they too ate the flesh of dead children, these odd and sick ideas seem to have came from France who Scotland were very close with at that point in history.
 At the execution of witch's Margaret Henderson, Lady Pittadro in March 1649 in Scotland his preaching of the witches, the rhetoric spilled out and stories of witches spread far and wide.
 If witches were real then to the folk of these areas it explained the famine, the worst winter in decades that had killed off the crops, the wars and plague that had ravished this holly land.
 This interest seems to have spread to neighbouring parishes Including Berwick upon Tweed, Holly Island and Newcastle along with Gateshead.
 It actually took hold of Northumberland and Scotland and many would die, some were witches others criminals and beggars others had land and riches.
-It allowed the greedy to strike and accuse a person and then take the land, homes or ships they owned along with live stock and crops.
+It allowed the greedy folks in charge of local churches to strike and accuse a person and then take the land, homes or ships they owned along with live stock and crops.

 HOW THEY GOT THE EVIDENCE OF WITCHCRAFT